 - An estimate of your age based on publicly available sources

 We will use your personal information in a number of ways depending on the purposes for which it has been collected, including for the following purposes:

-- To provide you with the services or information you have requested
+- To provide you with the services or any information you have requested

 - To update you about any changes to our services

 - To administer payments such as donations, including Gift Aid processing To display your profile or content on the website (if you have agreed to do so)

-- To maintain our organisational records and ensure we have your most up-to-date marketing preferences
+- To maintain our organisational records and ensure we have your most up-to-date details, including marketing preferences

-- To invite you to participate in interactive features on our website
+- To enable you to participate in interactive features on our website

-- To invite you to participate in voluntary surveys or research
+- To enable you to participate in voluntary surveys or research

 - To analyse your website behaviour

 - To tailor advertising that is presented to you on the internet according to your interests, preferences and other characteristics, and to measure or understand the effectiveness of advertising we serve to you and others, and to deliver relevant advertising to you

-- To help us work with third parties to ensure that we send you targeted communications (see ‘What categories of personal information we collect’ above)
+- To help us work with third parties to ensure that we send you targeted communications (see “What categories of personal information do we collect?” above)